 Historically, SINA has provided us with financial, administrative, sales and marketing, legal and human resources services, as well as the services of a number of its executive officers and other employees, the costs of which were allocated to us based on the proportion of revenues, infrastructure usage, labor usage and other factors attributable to our business, and were included in our combined and consolidated financial statements for the periods presented.
 We have begun to invest in our own financial, administrative, sales and marketing, human resources, and legal functions separate from SINA's, and we will further establish other support systems of our own after we become a stand-alone public company.
-SINA will remain our controlling shareholder upon the completion of this offering with 56.9% of our then outstanding ordinary shares representing 79.9% of our total voting power.
-We have entered into agreements with SINA with respect to various ongoing relationships between us.
+SINA will remain our controlling shareholder upon the completion of this offering with % of our then outstanding ordinary shares.
+We plan to enter into agreements with SINA with respect to various ongoing relationships between us.
 See "Our Relationship with Major Shareholders-Our Relationship with SINA."